-Liberation Route Europe is a route through eight countries that takes you to sites of major importance in World War II.
+Liberation Route Europe is a route through nine countries that takes you to sites of major importance in World War II.
 You will travel from South England through France, Luxembourg and Belgium to Holland.
 From here, you can continue your journey to Germany and Poland or Italy.
 Along the way, visit several museums, commemorative sites, monuments and war cemeteries.
 Use the app or audio sites to listen to stories from WWII.

 - Liberation Route Europe commemorates those who fell for our freedom.